How to Store Leather Furniture in a Storage Unit – The EASY Way|

 Cover your furniture right before storing it

 After moving your furniture inside the storage unit you need to cover it.
 This is best done right outside your storage unit or inside it, not beforehand.
 Do not wrap your furniture in plastic—leather needs to breathe!
-Even if you made sure your couch was dry, wrapping it in plastic could trap moisture and encourage mildew.
+(Learn how to wrap furniture for storage) Even if you made sure your couch was dry, wrapping it in plastic could trap moisture and encourage mildew.
 Instead, wrap your furniture with furniture blankets, cotton blankets, or furniture pads to ensure the leather surface stays ventilated and is protected from scratches and scrapes while it’s being moved and dust accumulation while in storage.

 Use a climate-controlled storage unit if possible